sunny0402/100-python-problems-challenge/src/posts/2-remove-duplcates.md

 To remove duplicate characters from a string we can use a Python dictionary.

 Look up in a Python dictionary is fast because it basically serves as a hash table.
-Sp look up is O(1).
+So look up is O(1).

 And duplicate keys are not allowed.
-Or more accurately the the key will be overwritten if you add it more than once.
+Or more accurately the key will be overwritten if you add it more than once.

 So to remove duplicate characters we iterate over the string add unique characters to the dictionary.